 You will notice at no point in the article does he prove that dogs need carbs, he just states they can be digested.
 He has a bold title saying carbs are good, then writes about how dogs can digest them.
 So you come away with a feeling dogs should eat carbs.
 You see the whole article isn’t about grain-free vs grain kibble, the underlying point of the article is to reinforce that you are OK to carry on buying kibble.

 There is a rule of thumb I have, it is the more a product states how many vitamins/minerals/fibre it has been fortified with; the more I avoid it.
 I apply the same reasoning to my dog’s diets.
 This is why I do not feed them dry dog food.
 You see they fortify something that has no nutritional value, to make it appear healthy.
-Just look at the breakfast cereal isle.
-Now unfortunately they generally fortify with synthetic vitamins and minerals as they are cheaper, humans can not use these efficiently and I am guessing it is the same for dogs.
+Just look at the breakfast cereal aisle.
+Now, unfortunately, they generally fortify with synthetic vitamins and minerals as they are cheaper, humans can not use these efficiently and I am guessing it is the same for dogs.